jrgfogh/checkers/README.md

 A simple in-browser checkers game.

-The game was written as an exercise in using modern web technologies.
+The game was written as an exercise in using Reacts.js.
+The game engine has no AI but I have tested it extremely thoroughly.